meinlebenswerk/UnicP1Plus_fwtool/Readme.md

 # Unic P1+ Firmware tool

+Short writeup of my experiences with the Unic P1+'s firmware.
+(Unfortuntaly I broke the device, please read carefully if you want to try this on your own.
+Also if you have any Idea how to fix a botched nand, please get in touch)

 Okay, the story is simple, there is this cute, tiny Wifi projector, the Unic P1+.
 It *could* have been such a great device...

 Unfortunately streaming via Wifi is fairly laggy and the promised support for directly streaming Video from and Android device (via otg) doesn't work.
 This would be a killer feature, since that should have delivered higher frame-rates as well as extended battery-life (at least on the projector side).